fvella/MGBC/README.md

 ### How do I get set up? ###

-Dependencies Tested: MPI implementation for CRAY, cuda-6.5+ and Comput capability >= 3.5
+Dependencies Tested: MPI implementation for CRAY, cuda-6.5+ and compute capability >= 3.5

 ```
 cd bc2d/generator